MatrixManAtYrService/checkdef/README.md

 A Nix-based framework for running development checks with beautiful output and intelligent caching.

+Checks are defined as Nix derivations or shell scripts and aggregated into checklists using a `runner`.
+This allows for a consistent and easy-to-use interface for developers.

 ## Quick Start

 Add checkdef to your `flake.nix` and define checks directly in your packages: